GovReady/continuous-ato-kit/README.md

 Notes:

 * See the [Jenkins documentation](https://jenkins.io/doc/tutorials/building-a-node-js-and-react-app-with-npm/) for further information about starting Jenkins.

+* The **Security and Monitoring Server** is based on a CentOS 7 image.
+A Dockerfile in this repository builds the container's image and installs OpenSCAP.

 * The **Security and Monitoring Server**, the **Compliance Server**, and the **Target Application Server** will communicate with each other using a Docker User Defined Network, which is a private virtual network.